huangyingw/vim-autoformat/README.md

   And here the link to its page on the python website: http://pypi.python.org/pypi/autopep8/0.5.2.

 * `yapf` for __Python__ (supports formatting ranges).
-  It is readily available through PIP.
+  Vim-autoformat checks whether there exists a `.style.yapf` or a `setup.cfg` file up in the current directory's ancestry.
+  Based on that it either uses that file or tries to match vim options as much as possible.
   Most users can install with the terminal command `sudo pip install yapf` or `pip install --user yapf`.
   YAPF has one optional configuration variable to control the formatter style.
   For example: